-If there’s two things that Texans love, it’s eating delicious food and traveling the wide open roads.
-With that in mind, we’ve developed a road trip that any Texas foodie will love.
-While it is possible to hit every part of Texas on a road trip, that’s a hell of a commitment, so we painstakingly whittled it down to only nine cities.
+If there are two things that Texans love, it's eating delicious food and traveling the wide-open roads.
+With that in mind, we've developed a road trip that any Texas foodie will love.
+While it is possible to hit every part of Texas on a road trip, that's a hell of a commitment, so we painstakingly whittled it down to only nine cities.

-This map will take you to the most buzzed-about food locations you’ve probably read about but may not have had the pleasure to visit yet, and explores all the decadent food cultures that make Texas so very unique.
-Texas is known for barbecue, but also Mexican food, German food, Czech food and Southern comfort food as well.
-So as we head into summer, take a few days to visit these cities and get a real taste of Texas.
+This map will take you to the most buzzed-about food locations you've probably read about but may not have had the pleasure to visit yet, and explores all the decadent food cultures that make Texas so very unique.
+Texas is known for barbecue, but also Mexican food, German food, Czech food, and Southern comfort food as well.
+So as we head into summer, take a few days to visit these cities and get a real taste of the Lone Star State.

 Day 1 - Dallas

 We begin our Texas food road trip in the Big D. Dallas has been on the radar for foodies nationwide in recent years for the host of unique and daring restauranteurs who have expanded the palates of Texans and non-Texans alike.

 Breakfast is the most important meal of the day, so it's okay if you can't choose and maybe need a second breakfast.
 At Hypnotic Donuts, the availability of menu items changes according to season.
 Thankfully, you can pretty much always get an Evil Elvis there, which is a yeast-raised donut topped with peanut butter, bacon, banana, and honey.
 To satisfy your savory cravings, grab a chicken biscuit, and wash it down with cold milk from Promise Land Dairy.